 President of Americas

-I launched the US presence of Switzerland-based Daedalean, a company creating a future “keeping up with the Jetsons” with AI-powered flight control software to enable autonomously flying aircraft.
-I oversee a portfolio including the company’s global efforts in innovation, business development, product management, marketing, communications, flight testing, and partnerships.
+Successfully established the US presence of Daedalean, a Switzerland-based company on the forefront of pioneering AI-powered flight control software for autonomous aircraft operations, akin to a vision straight out of "The Jetsons."
+She oversees a dynamic portfolio, encompassing global initiatives in innovation, business development, product management, marketing, communications, flight testing, and strategic partnerships.

 2018 – 2022

 Global Lead, Internet of things group public sector sales

 Exercised strategic leadership over sales operations to military, aerospace, and government clientele, accomplishing unparalleled growth and spearheading groundbreaking market expansion initiatives.
 Achieved a remarkable milestone by driving record-breaking sales, in the multimillion-dollars, across an extensive portfolio of over 50 global accounts, securing an outstanding 2.5X increase in design wins and a 3.5X boost in architectural conversions during the tenure.

 Additionally, assumed a pivotal role in shaping the strategic direction of safe and secure autonomy within the burgeoning Urban Air Mobility (UAM) market.
 Not only led the charge in UAM, but also operated as a safety-critical avionics technical consultant to both defense and commercial aerospace equipment manufacturers, extending valuable expertise to UAM manufacturers.

 Demonstrated unparalleled expertise in product development across a multitude of projects within the dynamic realm of the embedded Internet of Things, with notable accomplishments in healthcare, defense, and aerospace sectors.